Rhode Island Bounty Hunter Guide: Requirements and Steps

 Steps to a Career as a Bounty Hunter in Rhode Island

-Although a license is not required to operate as a bounty hunter in Rhode Island, we have outlined the below steps based on guidelines for the industry and rules in states where the fugitive recovery profession is more strictly regulated.
-Below you will find a summary of the steps to become a bounty hunter in Rhode Island as well as tips for beginning your career.
+Although a license is not required to operate as a bounty hunter in Rhode Island, we have outlined the below steps based on guidelines for the industry and rules in states where the fugitive recovery profession is licensed.
+Following these steps to become a bounty hunter in Rhode Island can help set you up for success.

 1. Obtain the appropriate training.

-Although it is not required to become a bounty hunter, earning an education in criminal justice or law enforcement can help you understand the state’s criminal code as well as help you develop skills in criminal procedure and investigation.
+Although it is not required, earning an education in criminal justice or law enforcement can help you understand the state’s criminal code as well as help you develop skills in criminal procedure and investigation.
 Earning a degree in criminal justice from a two- or four-year college can provide this recommended training.

 2. Identify a mentor.